~ a short story

-Luc spectated memories, observed the flow of spacetime and the passage of those sanguine rushes of life within.
-The warrior bore witness to the river of life’s progression, the swells of love’s embrace and the ebbing tides of entropy atop peaks of ageless Time.
+Luc spectated memories, observed the flow of spacetime and the passage of those sanguine rushes of past lives within.
+From a silent seat, the warrior bore witness to the river of his heart’s progression, the swells of love’s embrace and the ebbing tides of entropy atop peaks of ageless Time.
 His time.
 An everlasting duration awaited.
 Beyond physicality, beyond imagining.
-But soon, Luc returned to the breath, shaking away infinity.
+But sooner, Luc returned to the breath, shaking away infinity.

 Sitting in the chasms of mind, he could freely relive his own moments of triumph and of sorrow, in calculating and despairing detail.
 His mind raced alongside dusk’s turn to eventide falling through the towers of his keep and along the stone crevices of his seat here high among the cloudform.
 Rising hearts and falling blades resided in the reminiscence; most of his best memories were full of blood.
 This troubled him from time to time.
 Until he evoked the duty of his profession.

-He looked upon the scene of his desk before him.
-Tomes, parchment, maps, sketches, theories, knowledge.
-Pathways to justice.
-Intel he’d gathered for his latest venture.
-Last? he jetted to himself.
 Perhaps, one of true finality.
-Luc sat down behind the compilation, placing his feet firmly on the floor in preparation.
-Back in comfort, he steepled his fingers and considered the implications as he recounted the words of a crucial meeting in his mind.
+Intent to use the fading light, he sat down behind the compilation, placing his feet firmly on the floor in preparation.
+He steepled his fingers and considered the implications of his crucial next moves.
+The words of a recent meeting spawned themselves into his mind.